Bredbury railway station: Facilities

 The ticket office on the eastbound side is staffed through the day on weekdays (06:20-20:50) and on Saturdays until early afternoon (07:20-14:20).
-Outside these times, ticket must be bought on the train or prior to travel.
+Outside of these times, tickets must be bought on the train, prior to travel or on-line.

 Waiting shelters are present on each platform and train running details are offered via automated announcements, digital information screens and timetable posters.
-No step-free access is available (the ramp from the car park to the ticket hall has steps, as does the footbridge).
+No step-free access is available; the ramp from the car park to the ticket hall has steps, as does the footbridge.